belisariussmith/proteus/README.md

 These are areas of the script that, while functional, are in need of refactoring.

              - Encoding detection
-             - Binary<-->ASCII conversion (some benchmarking is needed here)
+             - Benchmarking Binary<-->ASCII conversion
-             - Radix to Radix conversion in general (current method is Radix->ASCII->Radix)
+             - Radix to Radix conversion optimization (current method is Radix->ASCII->Radix)* Some Radix to Radix optimizations are complete (e.g. binary2octal)